web analytics

 @SFAeroServices

-Ron Tarrson is the owner of Santa Fe Aero Services and a majority partner of The Jet Center Santa Fe, suppliers of avionics, maintenance, fuel, hangar and concierge services for private and corporate aviation at the Santa Fe, NM Regional Airport.
-He formerly worked for the John O. Butler Company, where he held numerous positions, including corporate director, treasurer, COO, and president.
-After selling to Sunstar of Japan, which took the public company private, he served for two years as vice chairman.
-He serves in leadership roles for many foundations that focus on the airline industry.
-Tarrson recently served on the Council on Chicago Booth and is currently on the advisory council for the Rustandy Center for Social Sector Innovation.”
-Tarrson received his bachelor’s degree from the University of Illinois and his MBA from the University of Chicago Booth School of Business.
+Ron Tarrson is the owner of Santa Fe Aero Services and a majority partner of The Jet Center Santa Fe, providers of avionics, maintenance, fuel, hangar, and concierge services for private and corporate aviation at the Santa Fe Regional Airport in Santa Fe.
+Tarrson previously worked for the John O. Butler Company, where he held numerous leadership positions, including corporate director, treasurer, COO, and president.
+After the company was sold to Sunstar, which took the public company private, he served for two years as vice chairman.

 Nasrin Thierer